 - Legal fees associated with a business’s bankruptcy are deductible.

-- Generally, legal fees associated with handling, protecting, or maintaining income-producing property are tax deductible.
+- Generally, legal fees associated with handling, protecting, or maintaining the income-producing property are tax deductible.

 - Attorney fees for defending and filing damage suits against a company are tax deductible.